Mayor Grange: My wife? Sheila?! What have you done to Sheila?!

 There's a variant where someone is only a little over the limit in a way that everyone finds acceptable, but wastes a lot of time fretting over the limit out of principle, trying to decide what they don't need and what should or shouldn't count as one item.

-- An older commercial played off this.
-We start with a pan of several angry-looking shoppers waiting in the express lane, and we reach the front, we see a little old lady standing beside a large pile of dozens of cans of cat food.
+- A 1-800-COLLECT commercial played off this.
+We start with a pan of several bored and angry shoppers waiting in the express lane, and when we reach the front, we see a little old lady standing beside a large pile of dozens of cans of cat food.
 As the cashier rings up each can one by one, the lady turns around to the people behind her, and innocently (or smugly) says, "It's only one item."